 Sentry continuously analyzes the most updated asteroid database possible, monitoring the trajectories of those who have the greatest chance of a future impact with Earth in the next 100 years.

-Asteroid JF1 is the most suspect right now, but open eyes will allow us to see a little in advance (hopefully, even if lately it's not like that) the dangers.
+The asteroid JF1 is the most suspected at the moment, but our eyes open will allow us to see a little in advance (hopefully, even if lately it's not like that) the dangers.